The business world as we know it today is highly competitive, always striving to find new methods to attract clients and follow market trends.

 Just-in-time (JIT) is the method that implies keeping low levels of stock and making new orders just in time when you need them for production.

-This model is usually applicable to smaller businesses, which means that ordered items are sent to customers directly from warehouses, wholesalers, or bigger suppliers.
+This model is usually applicable to smaller businesses, which means that ordered items are sent from warehouses, wholesalers, or bigger suppliers — directly to the customer.

 A retailer represents an intermediary between the customer and the supplier.